trufflesuite/ganache/UPGRADE-GUIDE.md

 ### Installing

 The Ganache npm packages have been combined and renamed from `ganache-cli` and `ganache-core` to `ganache`.
-You will need to uninstall these packages before installing the new ganache.
+You may need to uninstall the old packages before installing the new ganache.

 There are two ways you may have the old packages installed, globally or locally.